 Washington Outreach Programs

-The publicly-funded Community Prevention and Wellness Initiative works in high-need communities to reduce and prevent substance abuse.
+The publicly-funded Community Prevention and Wellness Initiative works in high-need communities to reduce and prevent substance use.
 These services are promoted in 39 counties and makeup 52 communities and nine educational service districts.

-With high amounts of heroin abuse, Washington officials and community leaders continue to fight the dangers of injection drug abuse.
+With high amounts of heroin use, Washington officials and community leaders continue to fight the dangers of injection drug use.
 As of January 2018, Washington had, 25 syringe exchange programs in 18 counties.
 These programs give people who inject drugs clean, sterile needles to reduce the transmission of bloodborne diseases.

 Washington Addiction Treatment Programs